 The fundamental conflict of painting and mosaic applied to Roman architecture

-By the 2nd century the use of central emblemata had virtually disappeared and left an almost exclusive path to floral, figurative and geometric motifs laid out as a carpet across the surface to heighten the appreciation of surface area.
+By the 2nd century, the use of central emblemata had virtually disappeared and left an almost exclusive path to floral, figurative and geometric motifs laid out as a carpet across the surface to heighten the appreciation of the surface area.
 There are many beautiful examples from North Africa where the modular geometric approach was combined with figurative elements within the repetitive pattern – rendering the single images in each geometric space more easily legible.
-This approach readily lent itself to replicating the pattern of roofs or at any rate to providing multiple centres of focus: hence removed from illusionistic rendering of 3D space in the traditional sense of 2nd style theatrical pompeian painting which implies a static point of view.
+This approach readily lent itself to replicating the pattern of roofs or at any rate to providing multiple centres of focus: hence removed from an illusionistic rendering of 3D space in the traditional sense of 2nd style theatrical Pompeian painting which implies a static point of view.

 This loss of centrality within ambient space made mosaic yet more aligned with the needs of architecture where the appreciation of space is generally acquired through movement around it.
 The mosaics at Piazza Armerina in Sicily (early 4th century AD) are a perfect example of this correlation between the composition of mosaics, the layout of the internal spaces and the movement of individuals through them.